raabowler/hzalmacat/README.rst

 The catalogue
 ~~~~~~~~~~~
-Note that a -99 in the _ue column signifies an upper limit.
+Note that a -99 in the error column (_ue or _e) signifies an upper limit.
 In this case the value is given as the 3 sigma limit.  e.g. if fobs_ue = -99, then the value listed as fobs for that source is an upper limit of 3 sigma and should be plotted as a limit.

 The columns are as follows: